e271828e/Flight.jl/prototypes/kernel/NOTES.md

   log ends at it, the device's bracket closed through the ordinary tail, the mid-boundary stores stay readable, and `errored` refuses `run!`, `step!` and `init!` alike, each by name.
+- **Composition is inert, and that is testable.** A `combine`/`at` tree over a path that resolves against nothing *constructs*: the nodes are inspected for their stored prefixes, unconcatenated, and the fragments are `isbits`;
+  only `resolve` throws.
+The same test pins the stack-only property the trim loop will need before trim exists.
+- **`combine` collides, `override` layers, and both say who wrote what.** A duplicate leaf reports both provenance chains — the `at` prefixes and the payload position, verbatim — and names `override(base, patch)` as the remedy; `override` gives the shared leaf to the patch, passes untouched leaves through, composes variadically, and still refuses a collision *within* a layer.
+The dual provenance is asserted through a violation on the overridden leaf, which is where the chain surfaces.
+- **Layering is keyed on the root slot, not on the spelling.** A root-level baseline under a component-local patch on the same slot resolves to the patch's value, with the baseline's other slots untouched — §14.6's central use case, which a literal `(path, store, field)` key would reject with the very advice it was following.
+The same two spellings under `combine` still collide, so the directive that branch prints is advice that works.
+- **Boundary zero publishes every output stage, due or not (D-205).** Two components at `Relative(2, 1)` — neither due at `t₀` — both publish there: the ZOH from the condition's slot value, the integrator from its authored `s`, and the probe's synthesized `0.0` reaches no published cell, live table or `t₀` snapshot.
+Dueness still governs the updates: the authored `s` survives boundary zero untouched and the first sample the integrator *consumes* is its own `Φ·Δt_base` tick's, pinned analytically as one period times one sample.
+Cold and warm `init!` agree exactly, the authored condition determining the `t₀` table outright — which is what retired the virgin-table precondition rather than guarding it.
+  `test_multirate.jl`'s offset testset carries the same rule at its own
+  fixture: the assertions were already the evaluated values, so only the claim behind them was re-pointed.
+- **The service entry point speaks the algebra's diagnostics.** A bare NamedTuple handed to `init!` where a condition belongs gets `ConditionNodeMisuse` and the wrap-it directive, never a `MethodError`.
+- **The misuse kind is a composition-time fact.** Blending a node with a bare NamedTuple throws `ConditionNodeMisuse` in both argument orders, at every arity, in `at` and `override` too, and with no build anywhere in sight — which is exactly why it is its own kind rather than a `ConditionResolution` sub-kind.
+- **Resolution collects.** Five different violations in one condition — unknown path, undeclared field, unconvertible value, a slot face wired internally, one root slot written twice — come back as one throw naming all five.
+The undeclared-field message discriminates outputs and workspace by name, because "conditions never specify outputs" is the rule the author is most likely to test.
+- **A slot face is resolved through the export chain, not guessed.** A face authored at the component that declares it lands on the root slot its obligation chain ends at; an internally wired input is refused, because the first sweep would overwrite it and unexported stays unpokeable.
+- **Totality is pre-write, and "pre-write" is asserted by inspection.** A condition short one root slot is rejected with every uncovered face named in declaration order, and the simulation is then checked to be bit-for-bit what it was: same `x`, same stores, same slot cells, same lifecycle, the same published snapshot *object*. `init!(sim)` with no condition stays legal exactly where the build has no root slots.
+- **The overlay base is the declared defaults, always.** A sparse condition leaves unnamed fields at their `init_*` values, and a second `init!` after a full run restores them bitwise — `SVector(0.0, 0.0)` and `(state = :armed, count = 0)` again, not the trajectory's endpoint.
+This is the D-063 behaviour the previous `init!` silently lacked.
+- **An authored state fires its guard at t₀.** Boundary zero establishes every prior as not-holding, so a condition landing a predicate in holding territory fires visibly at `t₀` — authored, not staged, and with zero frames advanced.
+- **The fragment-function idiom composes by pull across two levels.** The vehicle scopes the loop's fragment under `at("loop", …)`, the loop scopes the plant's under `at("plant", …)`, and nothing anywhere writes `"loop/plant"`: the deep path exists only in the flattened entry list.

 ## Stand-in retirement history